 Determining the marital portion of a retirement benefit is only the first step in dividing the asset after divorce.
 The majority of retirement plans are covered by the Employee Retirement Income Security Act, or ERISA.
 Under ERISA, a retirement plan cannot divert funds to an alternate payee -- the non-earning spouse -- without a special court order called a qualified domestic relations order or QDRO (pronounced "quadro").
 First, your divorce decree must specifically identify the plan and order that the non-earning spouse receive a certain percentage of its marital value.
 Your lawyer will then draw up a QDRO, or suggest that you hire a QDRO company to do so because these orders must meet exacting requirements.
 The QDRO must be approved by both the family court that granted the divorce and by the plan administrator.
 In the case of a pension, the administrator can now legally issue payments to the non-earning spouse at the time of the earning spouse's retirement, when he begins collecting.
 In the case of other retirement plans, the QDRO prevents the earning spouse from being hit by taxes and penalties for an early withdrawal that goes to his ex.
 If she immediately rolls it over into a retirement plan in her own name, typically no taxes or penalties come due.
 If she takes the money and spends it on her dream vacation, she'll owe the IRS.

-If you're facing divorce and a retirement plan is at stake, call the Law Offices of Peter Van Aulen to schedule a free 30 minute in office consultation.
+If you're facing divorce and a retirement plan is at stake, call the Law Offices of Peter Van Aulen to schedule a free comprehensive in office consultation.
 Don't try to navigate these waters on your own.
 Your initial assumptions may be wrong, and even if they're right, you'll need experienced lawyer help to make sure you get or retain your rightful share.